October 2, 2024

 • Reach out to key partner organizations to understand how they might be mobilizing to support those most impacted.

-• Determine if there are major strategic decisions/choices that it might make sense to hold off on until the election result is known.
+• Determine if there are major strategic decisions that it might make sense to delay until the election result is known.

 2. Strategy/programmatic approach